This post may contain affiliate links. See my disclosure policy.

 Homemade Buffalo Sauce Recipe

-Chef: Profile photo of chef Jessica Randhawa of The Forked SpoonJessica Randhawa
+Close up photo of Chef Jessica Randhawa of The Forked Spoon in a blue spotted dress, in the sunlightJessica Randhawa

 Tangy, spicy, and so much better than store-bought buffalo wing sauce, this recipe takes just 5 minutes to make and tastes delicious with everything from wings to sliders to vegetables – and everything in between!

-Servings 3 (1/2 cup) servings
+Servings: 3 (1/2 cup) servings

 Ingredients